 - Don’t store passwords in your browser.
 Modern browsers provide an ever-growing list of features, least of which are enhanced security features such as password creation, storage, and autofill options.
 These features, similar in breadth and scope to those in a dedicated password manager, turn your browser into a prime target for both physical compromise and browsing compromise.
 Today’s chrome-based browsers are not necessarily up to the task of securing the cache of your links to financial, health or any other information you consider necessarily secured.

 - Require multi-factor authentication (MFA).
 MFA is a straightforward control that guards against unauthorized access by ensuring a multi-step login process to access key business applications, network files and folders, and email.
 Our policies require MFA for on-premises networks, cloud solutions, and external-facing applications regardless of whether users are physically in the office or not.
-Tier1 solutions provide MFA and we recommend and would like to insist that every client take full advantage of this additional layer of securing ones access identity.
+At Satuit Technologies, we provide MFA and we recommend and would like to insist that every client take full advantage of this additional layer of securing ones access identity.

 Selecting the Right Asset Management Software